dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

-As the `didLogin` method's new implementation suggests, we need to update the `RootRouting` protocol's `routeToLoggedIn` method to return the `LoggedInActionableItem` instance, which as mentioned before, should be the `LoggedInInteractor`.
+As the `didLogin` method's new implementation suggests, we need to update the `RootRouting` protocol's `routeToLoggedIn` method to return the `LoggedInActionableItem` instance, which will be the `LoggedInInteractor`.

 ```swift
 protocol RootRouting: ViewableRouting {